frctl/fractal.build/docs/guide/07-components/06-sub-components.md

   label: Search
 ```

-You can see in this case, we don't need to specify any context data for the `button` sub-component in the `search-box.config.yml` - instead the `{{ render }}` helper will automatically render the `button` using the context data defined in it's own `button.config.yml`.
+You can see in this case, we don't need to specify any context data for the `button` sub-component in the `search-box.config.yml` - instead the `{{ render }}` helper will automatically render the `button` using the context data defined in its own `button.config.yml`.

 {% endraw %}